Siversky: History

 The Siverskaya railway station opened in 1857 and became a popular summer holiday destination for middle-class inhabitants of Saint Petersburg.
 At the time, the settlement of Siverskaya belonged to Tsarskoselsky Uyezd of Saint Petersburg Governorate (renamed in 1913 Petrograd Governorate and in 1924 Leningrad Governorate).
 On November 20, 1918 the uyezd was renamed Detskoselsky.
 On February 14, 1923 Detskoselsky and Petergofsky Uyezds were abolished and merged into Gatchinsky Uyezd, with the administrative center located in Gatchina.
 On February 14, 1923 Gatchina was renamed Trotsk, and Gatchinsky Uyezd was renamed Trotsky Uyezd, after Leon Trotsky.

 On August 1, 1927, the uyezds were abolished and Trotsky District, with the administrative center in the town of Trotsk, was established.
 The governorates were also abolished, and the district was a part of Leningrad Okrug of Leningrad Oblast.
 On August 2, 1929, after Trotsky was deported from Soviet Union, Trotsk was renamed Krasnogvardeysk, and the district was renamed Krasnogvardeysky.
 On July 23, 1930, the okrugs were abolished as well, and the districts were directly subordinated to the oblast.
 On November 27, 1938 the suburban settlements of Siverskaya, Kezevo, Dernovsky, and Druzhnoselye were merged into the settlement of Siversky, which was granted urban-type settlement status.
 On January 28, 1944 Krasnogvardeysk was renamed Gatchina, and the district was renamed Gatchinsky.

 Economy

 Industry

 There are several enterprises of timber industry and construction industry in Siversky.

 Transportation

 The Siverskaya railway station is located on the Saint Petersburg–Warsaw Railway, receiving suburban trains from the Baltiysky railway station of St. Petersburg.

 Siversky is connected by roads with Volosovo, Gatchina, and with Tosno via Vyritsa.
 It also has access to the M20 highway, connecting Saint Petersburg and Pskov.
-Regular bus traffic between Saint Petersburg (at the time, Leningrad) and Siversky was opened in 1936, and the regular local bus traffic was open in April 1950.
+Regular bus traffic between Saint Petersburg (at the time, Leningrad) and Siversky was opened in 1936, and regular local bus traffic was opened in April 1950.